 Seasonal parsnip recipe collection

-Each recipe in below only uses ingredients that are in season at the same time as parsnips, or ingredients that have a year-round season.
-Since their season overlaps with the beginning or end of other fruits and vegetables, the recipes are grouped into early season, late season, or anytime they are available.
+Each recipe uses ingredients that are in season at the same time as parsnips, or ingredients that have a year-round season.
+Parsnip recipes: 48 seasonal ideas for fall & winter.